Last updated on October 15th, 2025

 Montréal weather is a northern continental climate.
 In summer you can expect average highs of 80 F (25 C) and lows around 60 F (16 C).
 In the winter months average highs are below freezing.
 Extremely cold temperatures of -30 are possible in the winter.

 Rainfall is spread fairly evenly throughout the year, but is slightly higher from July through September.
-Fall colors make late August the best time to visit Montréal.
+Fall colors make the first week in October an excellent time to visit Montréal.

 La Ronde Amusement Park, © Can Stock / moustyk